apache/incubator-heron/website/content/docs/operators/deployment/schedulers/aurora.md

 for each cluster:

 * `heron.class.scheduler` --- Indicates the class to be loaded for Aurora scheduler.
-You should set this to `com.twitter.heron.scheduler.aurora.AuroraScheduler`
+You should set this to `org.apache.heron.scheduler.aurora.AuroraScheduler`

 * `heron.class.launcher` --- Specifies the class to be loaded for launching and submitting topologies.
-To configure the Aurora launcher, set this to `com.twitter.heron.scheduler.aurora.AuroraLauncher`
+To configure the Aurora launcher, set this to `org.apache.heron.scheduler.aurora.AuroraLauncher`

 * `heron.package.core.uri` --- Indicates the location of the heron core binary package.
 The local scheduler uses this URI to download the core package to the working directory.